 Fujifilm X-S10 vs Leica M10-P

 The Fujifilm X-S10 and the Leica M10-P are two digital cameras that were announced, respectively, in October 2020 and August 2018.
-The X-S10 is a mirrorless interchangeable lens camera, while the M10-P is a rangefinder-style mirrorless.
+The X-S10 is a mirrorless interchangeable lens camera, while the M10-P is a rangefinder-focusing mirrorless.
 The cameras are based on an APS-C (X-S10) and a full frame (M10-P) sensor.
 The Fujifilm has a resolution of 26 megapixels, whereas the Leica provides 23.8 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.